A few days or a few weeks, depending on the editor's workload, rarely longer.

 - On the Review tab, in the Tracking section, in the Simple Markup list, choose a view option:

 - Simple Markup is the default option, and indicates where changes are with a red line in the margin.

 - No Markup hides markup to show what the incorporated changes will look like.

-- All Markup shows all edits with different colors of text and strikethrough.
+- All Markup shows all edits marked up with different colors of text and strikethrough.

 - Original shows the document in its original form.

 Word displays Track Changes in a similar way on Mac and Windows except Mac displays deletions more prominently in the All Markup view.